arctrong/md2html/readme.txt

 # How it works?

-You write a text like this:
+You write a Markdown text like this:

 ````
 !!! note